 Wednesday, Sept.
 4, 2019

 Registration and Cost

 This workshop is for current MICATA members only (join or renew here).
 To register for the workshop, fill out and submit the form at the bottom of this page.
 The workshop has a $10.00 attendance fee, payable in cash at the door.
-Those funds will be used to offset any refreshment costs and for a surprise door prize!
+Those funds will be used for a surprise door prize!